ptrchv/STM32-IntermittentSecurity/README.md

 The *changes* sub-folder contains files that are already in the project and need to be modified.
 Perform the modifications as explained in the files.

-The *FLASH.ld* file contains the modification to be performed to the linker script of the secure project.
+The *FLASH.ld* file explains the modifications to be performed in the linker script of the secure project.
 Perform these modifications.

 ### Build and run
 To build both images, right-click on the non-secure project and select *Build Project*.

-Once the images are build, create a new debug configuration, selecting as the main image the secure image (this must be the first to run).
+Once the images are build, create a new debug configuration for the project.
+To do this, right-click on the Secure project, then select *Debug as*, and finally *STM32 C/C++ Application*.
+A new window should appear with a new debug configuration of the secure image.
-Then, in the startup section of the debug configuration menu, click on *add* and select the non-secure image.
+In the *startup* section of the debug configuration, click on *add* and select the non-secure image.
+Leave all the default options.

 ## Testing
 All testing code is run in secure world the jump to non-secure.